artoonie/PreyPal/index.md

 I guess it's just a generic, vague alert, meant to scare you into downloading their app.

 ...why are they so desparate to get us to download their app?

+## 🥔 Isn't this kind of small potatoes?

+Sure.
+But it's pretty stressful to wake up on a Sunday to a fake email and think you have to cancel your credit card and update your number in a million places.

+And I hate that big corporations always just get away with lying.

+My goals are twofold:
+1. PayPal should update their email to not mislead customers into thinking their credit card was stolen if it wasn't, and
+2. PayPal shouldn't make you download an app ever -- especially not to receive security information